vpetersson/vpetersson.com/_posts/2024-03-24-bootstrapping-chronicles-chapter2.md

 Eventually, we moved Blotter into maintenance mode, focusing only on essential updates due to the above limitation.

-It took until macOS Ventura in 2022 for Apple to introduce a feature like Blotter as part of the system, which felt like a nod to what we had built.
+It took until macOS Sonoma in 2023 for Apple to introduce a feature like Blotter as part of the system, which felt like a nod to what we had built.

 From Blotter, I learned a lot about the power and limitations of selling through an App Store.
 It's a great way to get your app out there, but it also puts a cap on how much you can grow.